mevid93/domzzer/domzzer-master-backend/README.md

 In the project directory, you can run:

+### `npm run tsc`

+Creates build folder and converts the typescript files into javascript files.

 ### `npm start`

-Runs the app in the development mode.
+Runs the app in production mode.

 ### `npm run dev`

 Runs the app in the development mode, where code changes will restart the server.

-### `npm run build:ui`

-Builds the domzzer-master-frontend and copies to build folder into the root folder of domzzer-master-backend.

 ### `npm run lint`